abogoyavlensky/automigrate/README.md

 The first element is the name of a field and must be a keyword.

 ##### Field types
-The second element could be a keyword or a vector of keyword and integer.
+The second element could be a keyword or a vector of keyword and params.
-Available field types are presented in the following table:
+Available field types are matched with PostgreSQL built-in data types and presented in the following table:

 | Field type                                  | Description                                                                                                                                                                 |
 |---------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|